NICTA/nicta-ner/README.md

 This is currently a work-in-progress - so far it has mostly just been cleaned up and a simple web service and client have been added.
 Some of the things that still need to be completed:

 * update all the word lists
-* add a simple demo web front end for people to evaluate the library
 * new features, and lots of tweaking of the existing features.